AdobeDocs/analytics.en/help/analyze/get-started/which-analytics-tool.md

 **[Customer attributes](https://experienceleague.adobe.com/docs/core-services/interface/customer-attributes/attributes.html)** should be used:

-* If you capture enterprise customer data in a customer relationship management (CRM) database and want to upload the data to the Experience Cloud.
+* If you capture enterprise customer data in a customer relationship management (CRM) database and want to upload the data to the CX Enterprise.
 * If you want to use CRM data for deeper analysis in Analytics, or as targeting criteria in Adobe Target.

 **[Audience Analytics](/help/integrate/c-audience-analytics/mc-audiences-aam.md)** should be used: